don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 Daily summary for the office for December 2018

-Need to cast to timestamp for 1 day otherwise displayed in UTC, which is correct but looks odd.
-See https://github.com/timescale/timescaledb/issues/489#issuecomment-377311023
+The optional 3rd paramater of time_bucket sets the origin of the time bucket to 2018-12-01 in the current time zone.

-    SELECT time_bucket('1 day', recorded_at::timestamp) AS one_day,
+    SELECT time_bucket('1 day', recorded_at, timestamptz '2018-12-01') AS one_day,
             device, min(reading), max(reading),
             round(avg(reading)::numeric, 2) as avg
         FROM sensor_data